jgm/doctemplates/README.md

 - `left n "leftborder" "rightborder"`:  Renders a textual value in a block of width `n`, aligned to the left, with an optional left and right border.
 Has no effect on other values.
 This can be used to align material in tables.
+Widths are positive integers indicating the number of characters.
+Borders are strings inside double quotes; literal `"` and `\` characters must be backslash-escaped.

 - `right n "leftborder" "rightborder"`:  Renders a textual value in a block of width `n`, aligned to the right, and has no